policy Reduction-In-Force RIF modified Mon Nov 28 2022 08:43:22 GMT-0500 (Eastern Standard Time)

 - Departments are to provide staff members scheduled for RIF with reasonable administrative leave for job interviews.

-- Departments must pay an employee for unused annual leave, up to a maximum of two times the amount that the employee is eligible to accrue, in the final check.
+- Departments must pay an employee for unused vacation leave, up to a maximum of two times the amount that the employee is eligible to accrue, in the final check.

 - Department Heads may not require the use of accrued leave within the minimum 30-day notice period.